Aritra-Pal2006/horizon-hints/DEPLOYMENT.md

 VITE_MAPBOX_TOKEN
 ```

+## Host Configuration

+The Vite configuration has been updated to allow requests from the Render preview URL (`horizon-hints.onrender.com`).
+This resolves the "Blocked request" error that occurs when trying to access the application.

 ## Supabase Functions

 Note that this application uses Supabase functions for the AI chat feature.
 If you're using Supabase, you'll need to deploy those functions separately: